YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_GxE.md

 [```SPAGxECCT```](https://github.com/YuzhuoMa97/SPAGxECCT) package gives generic GxE analytical frameworks to analyze a wide variaty of phenotypes.

-[```SPAGxECCT```](https://github.com/YuzhuoMa97/SPAGxECCT) package has been tested under linux and windows systems and will soon be rewritten using Rcpp code to support genotype data in PLINK format!
+[```SPAGxECCT```](https://github.com/YuzhuoMa97/SPAGxECCT) package has been thoroughly examined and validated within both the Linux and Windows operating systems.

+- At present, this R package is capable of accommodating three distinct formats for genotype input, namely the R matrix, **PLINK**, and **BGEN** formats.

+- In the near future, the R package is slated to undergo a rewrite using Rcpp code to enhance its performance and efficiency.

 ##  Summary and comparison of main features for efficient G×E analysis methods.